-With a plot that thickens as you play, a game that only gets more exciting, this is one game that'll give you severe withdrawl after the closing credits.
+With a plot that thickens as you play, this is one game that'll give you severe withdrawal symptoms after the closing credits.
 In short, this is a must-have for Tintin fans.
 And if you don't know Tintin, here's a very good opportunity to find out why he remains one of the world's best-loved characters.
 Two thumbs up!

 Reviewed by: Underdogs